den-materials/troubleshooting-interview/README.md

 >**Interviewer**: You've been working in a dev shop for a couple weeks.
 You know some basic things about your product, but are not terribly familiar with the code itself.
 In this hypothetical dev shop, there is a phone where customers can complain about issues they're having with the software, and the company rotates which developer has to man this phone.
 You drew the short straw, so it's your turn.
 The phone rings, and you pick it up...

 The rest of the prompt is ad-libbed.
-An interviewer will invent a customer's problem with the site.
-The interviewee must describe how they would solve this problem, step-by-step.
+An interviewer will receive three customers problems with the site.
+The interviewee must describe how they would solve these problem, step-by-step.

 ## Strategies for the Interviewee